Arbuzov/octoprint/README.md

 helm repo index .deploy --url https://your.github.io/octoprint
 ```

-The GitHub Actions release workflow lints the chart, packages it, regenerates the
-`index.yaml`, and automatically commits everything to the `gh-pages` branch.
+The GitHub Actions release workflow lints the chart, packages it, merges the `index.yaml` on the `gh-pages` branch, and automatically commits everything there.
+The values table above is generated via [helm-docs](https://github.com/norwoodj/helm-docs).

 ## License